Leopold Museum

-The Leopold Museum, housed in the Museumsquartier in Vienna, Austria, is home to one of the largest collections of modern Austrian art, featuring artists such as Egon Schiele, Gustav Klimt, Oskar Kokoschka, and Richard Gerstl.
+The Leopold Museum is a modern art museum housed in the Museumsquartier in Vienna, Austria.
+It was founded in 2001 by art collector Rudolf Leopold.
+It is home to one of the largest collections of modern Austrian art, featuring artists such as Egon Schiele, Gustav Klimt, Oskar Kokoschka, and Richard Gerstl.
 It contains the world's largest Egon Schiele Collection.